svrooij/wp-geocoded-posts/README.md

 Things that are on my wish list are:

 - Manually bulk geocoding old posts.
-- Make the widget work with the api, so it will work with static html.
 - Displaying the geocoded posts on a map with a shortcode or something.

 ### Notes ###